Ketogenic Diet Plan

 - The early stages of the keto diet plan can cause what's known as the keto

 flu.
-These symptoms can last from a few days to a few weeks
+These symptoms can last from a few days to a few weeks and can include:

 - Fatigue